 A working, non-technical definition of Black Lung Disease is a condition caused by the inhalation of coal dust into the lungs, the most dangerous being microscopic particles which settle in the tiny air sacks (alveoli) that transfer oxygen through interstitial tissue into the blood stream.
 The coal dust fills the alveoli and scars the tissue, making it impossible to transfer oxygen.
 Worse, it can lead to progressive fibrosis resulting in continued scarring even after exposure to coal dust ends.
 In extreme cases, cross sections of affected lung tissue become black and are literally hard as a rock.

 As currently defined by federal regulations, Black Lung Disease can encompass other diseases caused by inhaling coal dust such as emphysema, chronic bronchitis and, where silica from sandstone is present, silicosis (Code of Federal Regulations (CFR) title 20, section 718).
 There is an excellent explanation of Black Lung Disease in Chris Hamby’s recent book, Soul Full of Coal Dust, published in 2020 by Little, Brown, and Company.
+For more on the persistence of Black Lung Disease in Appalachia, see update here from November 2023 NonProfit Quarterly.

 While Britain recognized Black Lung in 1942, the U.S. didn’t establish a statutory definition of Black Lung Disease and a system of monetary benefits until 1969 with passage of the Federal Coal Mine Health and Safety Act of 1969, signed reluctantly by President Nixon on December 30th, 1969 (see: Soul Full of Coal Dust, pp 62-63).